bueckl/silverstripe-mappable-light/README.md

 # Mappable Light

-_A fork from Uncle Cheese's [Mappable module](https://github.com/unclecheese/Mappable) module, intended to be lightweight and only offer backend code._
+_A fork from Uncle Cheese's [Mappable module](https://github.com/unclecheese/Mappable) module, intended to be lightweight._

-**NOTE:** This is under active development, and should be seen as WORK IN PROGRESS.
+**NOTE:** This is under active development, so it's a little rusty ad the edges.
+You're welcome to contribute.

 ## Requirements

 Silverstripe 3

-## Getting started
+## Installation

+As the module is defining a `Mappable` interface, the actual setup can differ from installation to installation.
+Here is a simple way of getting started with it.

+### Model

 Implement the `Mappable` interface, example: